granttnarg/AI-Music-Mentor/README.md

 ## How it works

-1. **Upload** your unfinished MP3 track through the Streamlit interface
+1. **Upload** your unfinished MP3 track and a reference through the Streamlit interface
 2. **Select** your music genre (deep techno, hard techno, house, etc.)
 3. **Enter** specific questions or areas you want feedback on
 4. **Get** AI-powered arrangement advice using: